-When I first mentioned the word “adoption” to my 23-year-old friend, I could see the pain across her face.
+When I first mentioned the word “adoption” to my 23-year-old friend, I could see the pain on her face.
 She was hurt and angry.
 After all, how could strangers give her precious son a better life than she could?
 Didn’t I know how much she loved her baby?

 Although she was walking through an unplanned pregnancy, I knew that she loved her son, and I knew how serious she was about sacrificially caring for him to give him everything in the world that he wanted or needed.
 Her obvious love for her child is why I thought she might be brave enough to consider the option of adoption.
 I wanted her to see that this option could be more than just a good thing for her son, but also how adoption could bring hope for her own life.
 She could start her career, meet the right guy, and pursue her dreams.
 Parenting her son would give her a new set of dreams, but I wanted her to consider an option that would be healthy and good for her but also allow her the freedom to love her son well.